How Sunshine Can Brighten Your Existence

 But that’s just part of it.
 Sunlight also stimulates serotonin release, just like many anti-depressants.
 Serotonin is commonly referred to as the happiness hormone, as it is one of the key culprits responsible for feelings of well-being.

 Of course, another tried-and-true method for battling the blues, improving health, and sleeping well is exercise… so why not kill three birds with one stone by incorporating an outdoor walk into your daily routine?
-In a year as tumultuous as 2020, it may be just what the doctor ordered.
+It may be just what the doctor ordered.